MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 After launching Teams, select the **Calls** tab on your left to see suggested contacts.
 Select the **Video** icon on the contact card to call a suggested contact, or use the search bar to find a contact and call them.

 >[!Note]
-> Teams desktop users are not able to record a one-to-one call.
-To record a one-to-one call with a contact in your company or outside your company, a Teams desktop user must initiate the call using the Meet Now feature.
+> Starting in the April 2020 release, Remote Assist users (HoloLens and mobile) can initiate a cloud-based recording of a one-to-one call with one Teams desktop user.
+If you are not using the April 2020 release or later, you can only record a one-to-one call with a Remote Assist HoloLens user if you initiate the call using the **Teams Meet Now** feature.
 (The Meet Now feature is not available for Teams mobile users.)
 Learn more about the [Meet Now feature](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/teams-pc-all#cloud-based-recording-of-one-to-one-calls-using-teams-meet-now).

 ### Make a one-to-one call to a Remote Assist user outside your company

 You can make or receive a one-to-one call with a Remote Assist user from another company if external access for both companies has been enabled in Microsoft Teams.
 If you're the admin for your organization, to set up external access, see [Set up cross-company calling](cross-company-calling.md).
 When searching for the external user, you must enter their full email address.